seanfisk/mastering-eos/manual/contributing/guidelines.rst

   Never use the :sphinx-role:`command role <command>` or :sphinx-role:`program role <program>`.
 - Use the :sphinx-role:`envvar role <envvar>`  when appropriate, and create a corresponding entry in :ref:`env-vars`.
 - Do not use the :sphinx-role:`option role <option>`, as it emits a warning if a corresponding :sphinx-directive:`option directive <option>` is not found.
-This would be fine, but we want to remain warning free.
+This would be fine, but we want to remain warning-free.
 Instead, just use normal literal text.

 Backticks and Hyperlinks
 ------------------------